shehryarhafeez/Inventory-management/README.md

 🎓 Student Management System (Dark Epic Edition)
 A modern, responsive Student Management System that runs entirely in your browser with an epic dark theme.
 No backend, no setup — just open the file and manage student data with ease.

-🚀 Features
+📦 Instructions
+The Applications is designed for local Invertory Management. it will only work if you're using local system to Save and open files directly from your local system

-🎨 Dark Epic Theme – Beautiful dark UI with glowing accents and smooth animations
+🚀 Features- Dark Epic Theme, Beautiful dark UI with glowing accents and smooth animations

 📊 Excel Integration – Save/load student data to/from .xlsx files using SheetJS